 A simple gardening analogy that can apply to just about anyone in any specialty.
 Stay reminded to keep working, keep pruning and keep your metaphorical garden sharp and neat with this typographical poster from Andrew Power.
 This design only acts as further proof that when creating illustrations to compliment typography, they don’t have to be intensely detailed to be effective.
 Powers has drawn inspiration from the quote and has included illustrative elements in the form of stems, leaves and berries growing out from each letter.
 Just the addition of fine lines and simple shapes takes his design to a new level.

 Failure is undoubtedly one of the worst feelings, it’s disheartening and discouraging, but at least failure proves you are trying.
 This effective typographical piece by Travis Pietsch reminds us to not be afraid of failure through a combination of detailed hand-crafted script and serif typefaces.
 Pietsch’s letter forms are described as equal parts “quirky, organic, & rustic”, which is what makes his design unique and effective.

-True amongst all disciplines, from writing, to art, to even our daily communications, the pen and written word (or drawn image) has a truly infinite power.
-Stay motivated and inspired to put pen to page with this poster by Chris Hood.
+True amongst all disciplines, from writing to art, to even our daily communications, the pen and written word (or drawn image) truly have infinite power.
+Stay motivated and inspired to put pen to paper with this poster by Chris Hood.
 Created as a part of the 2012 London Compare Contrast Exhibition, Hood notes “The brief was very simple and open: ‘create a piece that puts across your interpretation of Compare or Contrast,’” He says, “Bearing this in mind, I chose to have a go at interpreting the old adage “the pen is mightier than the sword”.

 Simple, punchy black type paired with a clever red and yellow illustration of a pen/sword makes for a balanced and engaging design that fills the brief and acts as a good source of inspiration.